 I had fully intended to share a love poem or letter today from one of our collections in honor of Valentine’s Day.
 But what I found instead was simply too good to pass up.
 In 1829, when he was just 21 years old, Lloyd Granville Sampson (1808-1838) penned an essay and poem about the joys of being a bachelor.
 He obviously could not see 3 years into the future or he would have known he would be leaving the “state of single blessedness” by marrying the lovely Mary Winsor.
 I wonder if she had any inkling of his views on marriage?

-Based on Sampson’s other writing we can assume the following is a bit tongue-in-cheek.
-He also seems to protest a bit too much, perhaps he was mending a broken heart.
-Whatever the reason, I hope you enjoy this very un-Valentine’s day post.
+It seems Sampson was in favor of his own version of single blessedness.
+Based on his other witty writing we can assume the following is a bit tongue-in-cheek.
+I hope you enjoy this very un-Valentine’s day post.

 Written in behalf of the fraternity of Bachelors